-We convert the raw viral concentration into a COVID19 case estimate using the following equation:
+We convert the raw viral concentration into a Covid-19 case estimate using the following equation:

-Number of Covid19 cases = $$\frac{\text{Viral concentration x Flow rate on sampling date}}{\text{Virus shed per infected person per day}}$$
+Number of Covid19 cases = $$\frac{\text{Viral concentration x Flow rate on sampling date}}{\text{Virus shed per reported case per day}}$$

 The case estimation equation uses your reported flow rate and the measured virus concentration, but does not use your reported catchment population.
+If we do not have a reported flow rate for your sample, we use your location's average influent flow rate that you provided during onboarding in the calculation.